gordonfreemanfree/SnarkyNet-MNIST-Digits/README.md

 With the SnarkyNet model, a prediction can be performed within the circuit math to create a proof that can be utilized in SNAPPS in a secure manner.

+Unfortunately, the proof-of-concept has revealed that the implementation of the exp component was the major limitation in the multi-class classification model.
+Utilizing the taylor series was accurate from range of -2.5 to 2.5 but the model required calculations such as exp(-109), etc. for the Softmax activation function.
+Due to the limitation, the Softmax activation function could not be implemented.
+However, the values input to the Softmax activation function lined up with the Tensorflow results.
+While a Deep Neural Network is possible in SnarkyJS, the implementation of a multi-class classification Neural Network hit the roadblock of the expotential function.

 ### Implementation Decisions
 Training of the model is performed in Tensorflow to maintain the efficiencies including GPU support, methods for evaluating performance, and optimization.
 The weights obtained from